-Both men and women in this life stage use physical activity for weight management.
-For women, how they look and feel in clothes is a key consideration.
+Both men and women use physical activity for weight management.
+For men, this is related more to feeling fit and firm, while for women it is more about how they look and feel in clothes.

 Adults in this life stage are most likely to consider walking as a way to increase their current level of activity.
 Women are more likely to choose walking with someone else involved and feel that social interaction makes physical activity easier and more fun.